-Prerequisite: none EESC 7902G Seminar 30 hours each term; 2 credits each term Selected aspects of geology.
+Prerequisite: none EESC 7902G Earth and Environmental Colloquium 30 hours each term; 2 credits each term Selected aspects of earth and environmental science.
 Areas not directly covered in regular courses.
 Use of original sources.
-Students may take multiple sections of Earth and Environmental Sciences 7902G [790.2] and 7903G [790.3] with different topics up to a maximum of 6 credits.
-Prerequisite: 10 credits in graduate courses in Geology or Earth and Environmental Sciences and permission of the chairperson.
-EESC 7903G Seminar 45 hours each term; 3 credits each term Selected aspects of geology.
+Networking opportunities with external earth and environmental science professionals.
+EESC 7903G Seminar 45 hours each term; 3 credits each term Selected aspects of Earth and environmental science.
 Areas not directly covered in regular courses.
 Use of original sources.
-Students may take multiple sections of Earth and Environmental Sciences 7902G [790.2] and 7903G [790.3] with different topics up to a maximum of 6 credits.
-Prerequisite: 10 credits in graduate courses in Geology or Earth and Environmental Sciences and permission of the chairperson.
+Students may take multiple sections of Earth and Environmental Sciences 7903G [790.3] with different topics up to a maximum of 6 credits.
 EESC 7910G Issues in Earth and Environmental Sciences in NYC 45 hours; 3 credits Overview of issues in earth and environmental science relevant to the historical and future development of the New York City region.
 Geological process that shaped the NYC area; current state of the environment and remediation initiatives; effect of climate change on NYC infrastructure; resource requirements of the city.

-Prerequisites: 15 credits in Earth and Environmental Science

-EESC 7911G Terrestrial and Aquatic Environmental System Dynamics

-45 hours; 3 credits

-Systems approach studies of energy flow, material exchange and ecosystem dynamics in terrestrial and aquatic environments; ecosystem feedback processes; biogeochemical cycles; human impacts and alteration of natural system functioning.
+Prerequisites: 15 credits in Earth and Environmental Science EESC 7911G Terrestrial and Aquatic Environmental System Dynamics 45 hours; 3 credits Systems approach studies of energy flow, material exchange and ecosystem dynamics in terrestrial and aquatic environments; ecosystem feedback processes; biogeochemical cycles; human impacts and alteration of natural system functioning.
 Case studies of local, terrestrial and aquatic environments.

-EESC 7912G Earth's Climate

-45 hours; 3 credits

-Overview of the cycles, processes, and history that govern the Earth's climate from both an earth science and environmental science perspective.
+EESC 7912G Earth's Climate 45 hours: 3 credits Overview of the cycles, processes, and history that govern the Earth's climate from both an earth science and environmental science perspective.
 Scientific investigation of: climate interactions with the biosphere, lithosphere, cryosphere, and hydrosphere; scales and processes of climate, weather, and teleconnections; global energy budget and climate change.

-EESC 7913G Natural Resources, Management and Conservation

-30 hours lecture; 30 hours lab/field trip; 3 credits Principles and practices for sustainably managing natural resources (fossil fuels, alternative energy sources, base metals, strategic metals, soils, water); extraction methods; waste products and their environmental impact; approaches to remediation; approaches to minimizing environmental impact.

-EESC 7914G Earth's Ocean

-45 hours; 3 credits

-The ocean and its interaction with the solid earth.
+EESC 7913G Natural Resources, Management and Conservation 30 hours lecture; 30 hours lab/field trip; 3 credits Principles and practices for sustainably managing natural resources (fossil fuels, alternative energy sources, base metals, strategic metals, soils, water); extraction methods; waste products and their environmental impact; approaches to remediation; approaches to minimizing environmental impact.
+EESC 7914G Earth's Ocean 45 hours; 3 credits The ocean and its interaction with the solid earth.
 The ocean in earth history; ocean morphology; origin of ocean chemistry; present day ocean circulation and its effects on ocean life; biogeochemical cycles; ocean productivity; anthropogenic influences on ocean chemistry and resources; interaction of ocean with Earth's climate; one or more field trips.

-EESC 7916G Case Studies in Urban Systems

-45 hours; 3 credits

-Case studies of urban systems for long-term resiliency and sustainability; co-taught by Earth and Environmental Sciences faculty and New York City municipal leaders and with guest lecturer workshops; studio style case studies aligned with municipal challenges.

-EESC 7951G Thesis Research

-Hours to be arranged; I credit

-Research for master's thesis supervised by a faculty member.
-No more than 3 credits in Earth and Environmental Sciences 795 I G [795.1 G] -7953 G [795.3 G] may be counted toward the degree.
+EESC 7916G Case Studies in Urban Systems 45 hours; 3 credits Case studies of urban systems for long-term resiliency and sustainability; co-taught by Earth and Environmental Sciences faculty and New York City municipal leaders and with guest lecturer workshops; studio style case studies aligned with municipal challenges.
+EESC 7951G Thesis Research Hours to be arranged; 1 credit Research for master's thesis supervised by a faculty member.
+No more than 3 credits in Earth and Environmental Sciences 7951G [795.1G]-7953G [795.3G] may be counted toward the degree.
 Credit is not earned until the thesis is accepted.
 Prerequisite: permission of the chairperson.

 EESC 7952G Thesis Research

-Hours to be arranged; 2 credits

-Research for master's thesis supervised by a faculty member.
-No more than 3 credits in Earth and Environmental Sciences 795 I G [795.1 G] -7953 G [795.3 G] may be counted toward the degree.
-Credit is not

-earned until the thesis is accepted.
+Hours to be arranged; 2 credits Research for master's thesis supervised by a faculty member.
+No more than 3 credits in Earth and Environmental Sciences 7951G [795.1G]-7953G [795.3G] may be counted toward the degree.
+Credit is not earned until the thesis is accepted.

+Prerequisite: permission of the chairperson.